grammophone/Grammophone.Configuration/README.md

 There are two ways to use the library:

-1. Direct construction of a `T` instance: Call `XamlConfiguration<T>.LoadSettings(xamlFilename)` to create an instance of `T` defined in a XAML file or a `ConfigurationException` will be thrown.
+1. Direct construction of an instance of type `T`: Call `XamlConfiguration<T>.LoadSettings(xamlFilename)` to create an instance of `T` defined in a XAML file or a `ConfigurationException` will be thrown.
-2. Factory of a `T` instance: Add a configuration element in the application's config file of type `XamlSettingsSection` using the standard .NET way.
-Set its `settingsXamlPath` to a XAML filename describing the instance of type `T`.
+2. Factory of an instance of type `T`: Add a configuration element in the application's .config file of type `XamlSettingsSection` using the standard .NET way.
+Set its `settingsXamlPath` to a relative or absolute path of a XAML file describing the instance of type `T`.
 Then create a singleton of type `XamlConfiguration<T>`, passing the `name` of the `XamlSettingsSection` element in the application's standard config file.
 The instance of type `T` will be available via property `XamlConfiguration<T>.Settings` or a `ConfigurationException` will be thrown.

 In case where any post-deserialization actions are required on the instance of type `T`, the type can implement the `IXamlLoadListener` interface to have its `OnPostLoad` method called after deserialization.